Translate

 By Olivia Salter

-Word Count: 1,734
+Word Count: 1,935

 By the time Ava Bennett noticed the man watching her through the library window, he was already gone.
+Not gone dramatically—no mystery, no vanishing shadow.
+He was just absent in the quiet way strangers disappeared every day.

 Ava stood frozen beside the return cart, one hand resting on a stack of damaged paperbacks waiting to be repaired.
 Outside, November rain dragged silver lines across downtown Corinth, Mississippi, blurring headlights into trembling streaks.

+“You okay, baby?”
 Miss Lorraine’s voice pulled her back.

 Ava looked up quickly.
 “Yeah.”

-The older librarian squinted at her over bifocals.
+The older librarian squinted at her over her bifocals.
 “You’ve been staring out that window like you expect God Himself to walk past.”

 Ava gave a small smile.
 “Pretty sure He’d avoid late fees too.”